Herman-Adu/strapi-next-monorepo-v2/THEME_SYSTEM_GUIDE.md

 - Check existing themes in `globals.css` for examples
 - Use browser DevTools to inspect CSS variables
-- Test with the theme test page before deploying
+- Test with the theme test page before deploying.